 Notes on Digestion

-Notes on Gastroenterology
+Rahul's Noteblog Notes on Gastroenterology Notes on Digestion

-Digestion Facts
+Digestion Facts:

 • During the intestinal phase, gastric motility is inhibited by distention of the small intestine.

-• Gastrin speeds up gastric motility (emptying of stomach)
+• Gastrin speeds up gastric motility (emptying of stomach).

 • The stomach is the most distensible part of the gastrointestinal tract.